chiritageorge999/Analysis-Leading-UK-Youtubers/README.md

-# Data Portofolio Project: Excel, SQL, PowerBi
+# In-Depth Analysis of Leading UK YouTubers
+### A Data Portfolio Project that utilizes Power BI, Excel, and SQL.

-# Interact with the dashboard
+## Interact with the dashboard

 <iframe title="proiect_yt" width="1024" height="804" src="https://app.powerbi.com/view?r=eyJrIjoiMGE3OTJjNTEtYjRmNC00Y2IyLTk1MTctMmZiYzFiMGU1NjRiIiwidCI6ImViOGZiNTVjLTcyMDEtNDE0Yy05MDdlLWVhYTAwMmZlOThhMCIsImMiOjN9" frameborder="0" allowFullScreen="true"></iframe>

-Tou can [download](assets/proiect_yt.pbix) the pbix file of the dashboard.
+You can [download](assets/proiect_yt.pbix) the pbix file of the dashboard.

 # Objective
 - What is the key pain point?